 - End of term services in Southwell Minster are attended by all students in the school.
-These are led by students in partnership with the school chaplain and director of worship and celebrate Christmas, Easter and the end of the school year.
+These are led by the school chaplain in collaboration with students and celebrate Christmas, Easter and the end of the school year.

 - The school invites parents and students in the local community to attend an annual ‘Foundation Service’ in the summer term.
 This service takes place in Southwell Minster and celebrates the historic link between the school and cathedral.

 - All students are invited to a communion or alternative service each half-term.
 These are very well attended and led by members of the chaplaincy team.

 - Confirmation preparation classes in school are led by the chaplain for those committed to explore their Christian faith further.

 The Minster School is unique in its close links with Southwell Minster, the cathedral church for the Diocese of Southwell and Nottingham.
 The cathedral enriches the life of the school by affording opportunities for worship and support from the clergy, including our own school chaplain who works both at school and cathedral.

 Most significantly, the school continues its heritage as the choir school for the cathedral with boys and girls who attend the school singing in daily acts of worship throughout the year.
 They also have the opportunity to develop their excellence in music with nationally renowned musicians, make recordings, go on international tours and broadcast on national radio.

 Visit the Southwell Minster website to find out more about the cathedral - http://www.southwellminster.org/